milkbottledude/woodlands-jb_tracker/README.md

 4     0    0    1    0    0    0           10               1.040674
 ```

-If you look at the first 5 pictures in [test_snaps LINKKKKKKKK HERE](), you will see they all have no jam or very little on the road to Johor.
+If you look at the first 5 pictures in [test_snaps](GCloud/test_snaps), you will see they all have very little 🤏 or no jam at all on the road to Johor.
 The linear regression model somewhat predicts this with congestion values ranging between 0 to 1, albeit a bit higher than I'd like since the correct value is 0.

 Now lets take a look at some other rows with different days and times.